LeilaMoussa/PathfindingAI/README.md

 ### Conclusion
 Based on these remarks, I conclude that A* is generally the most efficient pathfinding algorithm unless the path between seeker and target is significantly obstructed.
 The Alternative A* that we chose performs consistently poorly as expected due to the inconsistency of the alternative heuristic.
 The performance of DFS, among other things, is related to the order in which the neigbors are listed, such that if the algorithm starts out going in depth in the wrong direction, it will end up creating an unnecessarily long path.
 BFS is generally consistent and depends largely on the absolute distance between seeker and target because it operates like a flood and is bound to expand way more nodes than needed anyway.

-## Challenges and lessons learned
-This section is more oriented towards my personal impression on the project than any technical findings.
-- <!-- do i even do this?? --->